 His compassionate bedside manner and commitment to surgical excellence have benefitted thousands of satisfied patients, many of whom return for subsequent transgender and plastic surgery procedures.
-If you are considering FTM top surgery, contact our office to arrange for a free consultation with Dr. Sinclair.
+If you are considering FTM top surgery in Beverly Hills, contact our office to arrange for a consultation with Dr. Sinclair.
 He will listen to what you hope to achieve, evaluate your unique physical characteristics, and design a treatment plan specifically for you.

-Top surgery is the single most popular gender reassignment procedure for FTM transsexuals.
+Top surgery is the single most popular gender confirmation procedure for FTM clients.
 It involves breast removal and contouring to create a chest with a more masculine appearance.
 It may also include nipple and areola resizing and positioning or free nipple grafts – a procedure in which the nipple-areola complex is removed completely and grafted into place after the breast is reconstructed.

 FTM top surgery alone may improve social and psychological functioning and make it possible for a trans man to live more comfortably.
 For some patients, it may be the only surgical step taken in the FTM gender reassignment process.

-There are several different surgical options when FTM top surgery is performed.
+There are several different surgical options when FTM top surgery in Los Angeles is performed.
 Every issue and concern you have will be discussed in a private consultation to determine how to best move forward in your case.

 The top surgical procedures for FTM include: